Top 10 HBCUs in the U.S. & Rankings 2026

 - social sciences

-The university's campus is made up of over 40 buildings, including the C.G.
+The university's campus comprises over 40 buildings, including the C.G.
 O'Kelly Library.
 Students can participate in a range of activities and athletics and join more than 100 student organizations.

 10. Xavier University of Louisiana

 Xavier University of Louisiana is one of Louisiana's best HBCUs.
-A private, Catholic, historically Black research university in New Orleans, it offers bachelor's, master's, and doctoral degrees, as well as certificates.
+This private, Catholic, historically Black research university, based in New Orleans, offers bachelor's, master's, and doctoral degrees, as well as certificates.

 Students can study fields such as: